 - I love to serve them with baked salmon.

 Brussels sprouts nutrition

-Very high in nutrients and vitamins the nutritional value of Brussels sprouts can’t be praised enough.
+Very high in nutrients and vitamins the nutritional value of the fiber-rich Brussels sprouts can’t be praised enough.
 You’ll find almost 100 studies in PubMed that are concentrated on Brussels sprouts.
 Over half of those studies show a connection between this cruciferous vegetable and cancer prevention.